lunarbase-ai/lunarbase-ai.github.io/docs/quickstart.md

 The following setup works for Mac, Linux and Windows with WSL2

-Windows users can install WSL2 by following the intructions [here](https://learn.microsoft.com/en-us/windows/wsl/install)
+Windows users can install WSL2 by following the instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install)

 :::